-These designations are time based, which is one of the reasons they are seen so frequently on new releases as they hit the market.
+These designations are time-based, which is one of the reasons they are seen so frequently on new releases as they hit the market.
 In order for a coin to qualify for NGC Early Releases or First Releases, it must be submitted for grading within 30 days of its release date.
-The coin can be sent directly to NGC or to an NGC approved depository.
-NGC keeps their own calendar for the eligibility of each release for these designations, as the exact dates of eligibility are ultimately up to them.
+The coin can be sent directly to NGC or to an NGC-approved depository.
+NGC keeps its own calendar for the eligibility of each release for these designations, as the exact dates of eligibility are ultimately up to them.
 If you need the calendar, it can be found on the NGC website.

 The First Strike designation is used by PCGS.
 For practical purposes, it is equivalent to NGC First Releases or Early Releases.
 A coin needs to be submitted to PCGS during its first 30 days of issue to qualify for the First Strike designation.